A Hillsdale College-Affiliated Charter School of Brevard County

 Apply for Admission to PCCA

-The application window for 2018-2019 school year is open from January 16- March 15 to be considered for the lottery.
-Applications submitted after March 15 will be added to the wait list on a first come, first served basis.
+The application window for 2020-2021 school year is open from January 15- March 1 for priority consideration in the lottery.
+Applications submitted after March 1 will be added to the wait list on a first come, first served basis.

 What Our Families are Saying